 - Educational lectures

-There are many different types of drug rehab programs, but two of the most common types are inpatient and outpatient programs.
-There are a few main differences between the two, which are detailed in the chart below.
+There are many different types of Embeda rehab programs, but two of the most common types are inpatient and outpatient programs.
+There are a few main differences between the two types of Embeda treatment, which are detailed in the chart below.

 If you’re not sure which type of program is right for you, your doctor or an addiction treatment professional can help you determine which type of treatment would be best for your needs and circumstances.

-Most drug rehab programs also offer several different payment options, which may include:
+Most Embeda rehab programs also offer several different payment options, which may include: